+O loudly eackling and complacent bird By what elixir may thy blood be stirred?
+Source of great wealth, so plain, so simply Each day we see cold storage eggs exhumed.
 Each day we hear thy queer, discordant cluck, But find no egg as motive-no such luck!
-And so a nation waits upon thy will, Or with the grocer runneth up a bill, For eggs "fresh laid" by thee and thine, O "Fresh laid," the grocer saith-aye, but A Rara Avis A worthy man Is Thomas Woller; He never wore A rubber collar. -Boston Transcript.
-A sturdy youth He never wore A pair of spats.
-In 19- Fill in to Suit Belief The woman presidential candidate had just concluded the keynote speech of her Is Guy Geblatz:

-Hoarse cheers from the multitude shook the rafters of the big auditorium, and as to the poor old welkin, it could ring no more.
-An enthusiastic man, standing on a chair in the rear, threw away his hat and coat and slapped a glum looking neighbor on the back "Some speech," he yelled, "What?"
-"Fair," said the glum man, "but r kind that mother used to make."
-One to Carry Teacher-Who knows what triplets are?
-Bright Pupil-I know, miss; it's twins ne left over .- Boston Transcript.
-Where We Come In When Europe wants peace and a meal ticket she will see America first,-Chicago All the Same in the End Hotel Waiter-Come, sir, you really must go off to bed, sir.
-(Yawns.)
-Why, the lawn's a-breaking, sir, Late Reveler-Let it break and put it down in the bill, waiter.-London Punch An Ideal Match "Are they well mated?"
-"Perfectly.
-She's afraid of automobiles." and he can't afford one."-Detroit Free Press.

-In The War Zone "Venus de Milo is in the Louvre's vaults for fear of airship bombs," Naturally, being unarmed.-Wall Street Journal.

-THE VILLAGE ORACLE Old Dan't Hanks he says this town Is just the heat on earth; He says there ain't one, up nor down, He says there ain't no other State That's good as our'n, nor near; And all the folks that's good and great Is settled right 'round here.

-Says I. "D'jer ever travel, Dan?"

-"You bet I ain't!" says he;

-"I tell you what!
-The place I've got

-Is good enough fer me."

-He says the other party's fools, 'Cause they don't vote his way; He says the "feeble-minded schools" is where they ought ter stay.

-If he was law, their mouths he'd shut

-Or hlow 'em all ter smish;

-He says their platform's nothin' but

-A great big mess of trash.

-Says I, "D'jer ever rend it, Dan?"

-You bet I aint!" says he;

-"And when I do-well, I tell you I'll let you know, by gee!"

-He says that all religion's wrong, He says that all relation's wrong,

-'Cept just what he believes;

-He says their ministers belong

-in jail, the same as thieves;

-He says they take the bissed Word

-And tear it all to sheeds;

-He says their preachin's jest abourd; They're simply leatherheads.
+And so a nation waits upon thy will, Or with the grocer runneth up a bill, For eggs "fresh laid" by thee and thine, O "Fresh laid," the grocer saith-aye, but A Rara Avis A worthy man Is Thomas Woller; He never wore A rubber collar. > -Boston Transcript.
+A sturdy youth Is Guy Geblatz; A pair of spats.
+In 19- Fill in to Suit Belief The woman presidential candidate had just concluded the keynote speech of her Hoarse cheers from the multitude shook the rafters of the big auditorium, and as to the poor old welkin, it could ring no more, An enthusiastic man, standing on a chair in the rear, threw away his hat and coat and slapped a glum looking neighbor on the back.
+"Some speech," he yelled, "What?"
+"Fair," said the glum man, "but i "but not the kind that mother used to make," One to Carry Teacher-Who knows what triplets are?
+Bright Pupil-I know, miss; it's twins and one left over .- Boston Transcript.
+Where We Come In When Europe wants peace and a meal ticket she will see America first,-Chicago All the Same in the End Hotel Waiter-Come, sir, you really must to off to bed, sir, (Yawns.)
+Why, the go off to bed, sir, dawn's a-breaking, sir, Late Reveler-Let it break and put it down in the bill, waiter.-London Punch.
+An Ideal Match "Are they well mated?"
+"Perfectly, She's afraid of automobiles and he can't afford one."-Detroit Free Press, In the War Zone "Venus de Milo is in the Louvre's vaults for fear of airship bombs," Naturally, being unarmed.-Wall Street Journal, THE VILLAGE ORACLE Old Dan'l Hanks he says this town Is just the best on earth; He says there ain't one, up nor down, That's got one half her worth; He says there and t no other State That's good as our's, nor near; And all the folks that's good and great Is settled right 'round here, Says I, "D'Jer ever travel, Dan?"
+"You bet I should says he; "I tell you what!
+The place I've got is good enough for me."
+Ha suys the other party's fools.
+'Cause they don't vote his way;' le mays the 'Techle-minded schools' Is where they ought for stay, If he was law, their menths he'd shut, Or blow 'ein all ter smash; He says their platform's nothin' but.
+A great hig mess of trash.
+Says I, "D'fer ever read it, Dan?"
+"You bet I sint!" says he; "And when I do-well, I tell you I'll let you know, by gee!"
+He says that all religion's wrong, He says that all religion's wrong, 'Cept must what he believes; He says them ministers belong In jail, the sume as thieves; He says their lake the blessed Word And test it all to sheeds; He says their preachts's jest abourd; Theore simply be therefore he They're simply leatherheads.

-Says I. "D'ier ever hear 'em, Dan?"

-"You bet I ain't!" says he;

-"Pd never to hear 'em, no;

-"They make me sick ter see."

-Some fellows recken more or less Before they speak their mind.
-And sometimes calkerlate or guess- But them sin't ban't's kind.
-The Lord knows all things, great or small, With doubt he's never vexed; He in his wisdom knows it all- But Dan'l Hunks comes next!

-Says I. "How diver know you're right?"

-"How do I have I' says he.

-"Well, now, I vum, I know, by gumi I'm right because I be," -Joseph C. Lincoln.